siddharthaxroy/test/content/principles/index.md

 - Emphasize "truth over justice"[^1] to fight real (environmental) injustice
 - Defend free speech and open inquiry
 - Be charitable in interpreting others' words and actions, unless there are reasons not to
-- Support claims with evidence, not calls for blind faith
+- Support claims with evidence[^14], not calls for blind faith
 - Bring light to a debate over heat through evidence, conversation, and seeking middle ground
 - Avoid blind optimism or pessimism about social issues and bridge the Optimism Gap[^11] with facts
 - Counter perverse incentives by choosing quality over quantity[^10]